Sensory Evoked Potentials Studies

 - Muscle spasms in the head or neck

-How do I prepare for an evoked potentials study?
+How do I get ready for a sensory evoked potentials study?

 Ask your healthcare provider to tell you what you should do before your test.
 Below is a list of common steps that you may be asked to do:

-- You will sign a consent form that gives your permission to do the procedure.
-Read the form carefully and ask questions if something is not clear.
+- You will sign a consent form that gives your permission to do the test.
+Read the form carefully and ask questions if something is unclear.

 - Wash your hair the night before the test, but do not use conditioner or apply any hairspray or other hair products.